omnistrate-oss/omnistrate-sdk-go/v1/docs/CopyProductTierRequestBody.md

 NewCopyProductTierRequestBodyWithDefaults instantiates a new CopyProductTierRequestBody object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAutoApproveSubscription

+`func (o *CopyProductTierRequestBody) GetAutoApproveSubscription() bool`

+GetAutoApproveSubscription returns the AutoApproveSubscription field if non-nil, zero value otherwise.

+### GetAutoApproveSubscriptionOk

+`func (o *CopyProductTierRequestBody) GetAutoApproveSubscriptionOk() (*bool, bool)`

+GetAutoApproveSubscriptionOk returns a tuple with the AutoApproveSubscription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoApproveSubscription

+`func (o *CopyProductTierRequestBody) SetAutoApproveSubscription(v bool)`

+SetAutoApproveSubscription sets AutoApproveSubscription field to given value.

+### HasAutoApproveSubscription

+`func (o *CopyProductTierRequestBody) HasAutoApproveSubscription() bool`

+HasAutoApproveSubscription returns a boolean if a field has been set.

 ### GetAwsRegions